Arthur Prest: Life

 Prest had a rich and full family life.
 He had several children, the most prominent being his first son Chief Michael Godwin Prest, who became a successful lawyer, politician and Chief of Staff to Nigerian President Shehu Shagari in 1979.
 Chief Michael Prest had 4 children.
 His eldest child and granddaughter to Arthur Prest is Helen Prest-Ajayi, a former Miss Nigeria in 1979, lawyer, author and literacy advocate.
-His son and grandson of Arthur Prest, Michael J. Prest is a trained barrister, Nigeria's first oil trader, oil and gas mogul and philanthropist.
+His son and grandson of Arthur Prest, Michael J. Prest is Nigeria's first oil trader, oil tycoon and philanthropist.
 He was the architect of the company law case of Prest v Petrodel Resources Ltd that has been taught in law schools and defined the direction of company law.

 Chief Arthur Prest died in 1976.